shrutijaiswal2905/Dynamic-Sales-Insights-Dashboard-using-Power-BI/README.md

 ✅ Demonstrates practical **Power BI skills** for data visualization and analytics.
 ✅ Shows your capability to **transform raw sales data into actionable insights**.
 ✅ Highlights **business intelligence skills** critical for data analyst and data visualization roles.
-✅ Adds a **clean, demonstrable project** to your GitHub and resume portfolio.

 ---
 ## 🤝 Connect